PalamaraLab/FastSMC/README.md

 ### Binary output

 If you use the --bin option, FastSMC will generate a compressed binary (.bib.gz) output.
-This can be then converted to text format (see notebooks for an example).
+This can be then converted to text format using the BinaryDataReader class in Python (see notebooks for an example) and using the convertBinary executable in C++ (see the C++ example below).

 ### Examples using the Python bindings (Python)